 Living out of a suitcase doesn’t have to be all wrinkles and chaos.
 Nor should you need to hire a Sherpa to slog your luggage through an airport.
 That’s precisely why we’ve put this comprehensive list of packing tips and tricks!
-Here are the 11 Packing Tips for Travel – (aka the best packing tips for air travel)!
+Here the 11 Packing Tips for Travel (aka the best packing tips for air travel).

 In this article we cover: